Bam-by/Bam-by/README.md

 <br>

-**Plus à propos de moi:**
+**More about me:**

-J'aime aussi jouer à toutes sortes de choses, je n'ai pas beaucoup d'amis mais c'est le moindre des choses, j'ai joué à Minecraft, Fortnite, Roblox, Left 4 Dead, Call of Duty, Free Fire.
-On peut dire que je suis un joueur professionnel.
+I also like to play all kinds of things, I dont have many friends but thats the least I can do, Ive played Minecraft, Fortnite, Roblox, Left 4 Dead, Call of Duty, Free Fire 😶. u could say Im a professional gamer.

-**Statistiques:**
+**Statistics:**
 ﾠ
 ﾠ
 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=Bam-by&" alt="Bam-by" /></p>